 This recipe almost isn’t even a recipe.
 It’s two ingredients and the press of a button.
 It is worth sharing though because a few days ago I didn’t know how to make Instant Pot Sticky Rice either.

 Instant Pot Sticky Rice is a quick and easy way to enjoy short-grain rice.
 I prefer this method because it’s easier and my sticky rice doesn’t stick to the bottom of my pan!

 What is sticky rice?

-Sticky rice, also glutinous rice or sushi rice, is a variety of short grain rice.
+Sticky rice, also glutinous rice, is a variety of short grain rice.
 Although it doesn’t taste sweet, it’s also called sweet rice because it’s often used to make sweet dishes in Asia.
 Glutinous rice contains just one component of starch, called amylopectin, while other kinds of rice contain both molecules that make up starch: amylopectin and amylose.

 Despite the name “glutinous” it is gluten-free.
 The misleading name simply comes from the fact that glutinous rice gets glue-like and sticky when cooked.

 Long-Grain Rice vs Short-Grain Rice

 When cooked, long-grain rice is drier and more separate as opposed to short-grain rice which cooks up soft and sticky.
 Each type of rice has its place and purpose: long-grain is perfect for a simple pilaf or as a side, medium-grain (such as arborio) is needed for risotto, whereas short-grain is used for sushi rice.
 Sticky rice is ideal for chopsticks and is even eaten by hand in some cultures.

 Where to buy sticky rice?